Converting data warehouse schemas to Amazon RDS using AWS SCT - AWS Schema Conversion Tool

 2. Provide statistics on your source data warehouse so that AWS SCT can optimize how your data warehouse is converted.
 You can either collect statistics directly from the database, or upload an existing statistics file.
 For more information about providing data warehouse statistics, see Collecting or uploading statistics for AWS SCT.

 3. Create a database migration assessment report that details the schema elements that can't be converted automatically.
 You can use this report to identify where you need to manually create a schema in your target database that is compatible with your source database.
-For more information about the assessment report, see Creating migration assessment reports with AWS SCT.
+For more information about the assessment report, see Using the assessment report in the AWS Schema Conversion Tool.

 4. Convert the schema.
 AWS SCT creates a local version of the converted schema for you to review, but it doesn't apply it to your target database until you are ready.
 For more information about converting, see Converting your schema using AWS SCT